Is there a difference between dog training leads and normal leads?

 Dog training leads FAQs

-We recommend you use a 2-metre puppy training lead, attached to a harness.
+We recommend you use a 2-metre training lead, attached to a harness.
 They’ll give your puppy enough freedom to learn, while still under control – you’ll be able to keep them away from traffic without a problem.

 What’s the best alternative to shock collars?